repeaterjs/repeater/README.md

 If we swap in the channel-based `listen` function for the one above, neither `target.addEventListener` nor `target.removeEventListener` are called, and the `clicks` channel can be safely garbage collected.

-Because channels execute lazily, the contract for safely consuming channels is relatively simple: **if you call `next`, you must call `return`**.
+Because channels execute lazily, the contract for safely consuming channels is simple: **if you call `next`, you must call `return`**.
 This happens automatically when using `for await…of` loops and is easy to enforce when calling `next` manually using control-flow syntax like `try/finally`.

 ### Channels respond to backpressure.
 The naive `listen` function has an additional, potentially more insidious problem, which is that it pushes events onto an unbounded array.
-For instance, one can imagine creating a scroll-listening async iterator where the scroll handler rapidly pushes values to the `events` array even though values are being pulled slowly or not at all.
-As the user scrolled, the array would continue to grow, eventually causing application performance to degrade.
-This is often referred to as the “fast producer, slow consumer“ problem, and while it might not seem like a big issue for short-lived browser sessions, it is crucial to deal with when writing long-running server processes with node.js.
+For instance, one can imagine creating an async iterator which listens for scroll events, where the rate at which events are created outpaces the rate at which iterator iterates, perhaps because of a bottleneck or hanging promise.
+In this situation, the `events` array created by the naive `listen` function would continue to grow as the user scrolled, eventually causing application performance to degrade.
+This is often referred to as the “fast producer, slow consumer” problem and while it might not seem like a big issue for short-lived browser sessions, it is crucial to deal with when writing long-running server processes with Node.js.

-Inspired by Clojure’s `core.async`, channels provide three solutions for dealing with slow consumers.
+Inspired by Clojure’s `core.async` library, channels provide three solutions for dealing with slow consumers:

 #### 1. Waiting for pushes to resolve.
-The `push` function passed to the channel executor returns a promise which resolves when `next` is called, so that you can write code as follows:
+The `push` function passed to the executor returns a promise which resolves when `next` is called, so that you can write code as follows:

 ```js
 const numbers = new Channel(async (push, close) => {